 6.1.
 We will take appropriate technical and organisational precautions to secure your personal data and to prevent the loss, misuse or alteration of your personal data.

 6.2.
 We will store all your personal data on secure servers, personal computers and mobile devices, and in secure manual record-keeping systems.

 6.3.
-Data relating to your inquiries that is sent from your web browser to our web server, or from our web server to your web browser, will be protected using encryption technology.
+Data relating to your enquiries that is sent from your web browser to our web server, or from our web server to your web browser, will be protected using encryption technology.

 6.4.
 You acknowledge that the transmission of unencrypted (or inadequately encrypted) data over the internet is inherently insecure, and we cannot guarantee the security of data sent over the internet.

 7.1.
 We may update this policy from time to time by publishing a new version on our website.